 Maintaining constant vigilance: The longer it takes to identify fraudulent activity, the lower the chances of recovery.

 Still, cybercriminals are constantly getting smarter with their tactics and developing new strategies for gaining access to sensitive data.
 To combat this, a robust cybersecurity policy must go beyond simply identifying your company’s exposure to risks posed by hackers, scammers, malware and ransomware.

 What solutions does Alliance Association Bank offer to help safeguard your account?

 Helping to protect your account is a top priority.
 We utilize authentication for login and transactions approval and entitlements that control what features a user can access, the accounts they can access and the payment limits which may be used.
 In addition, we have various fraud protection solutions specifically tailored to the community management industry.
 And be sure to download our fraud prevention checklist for a comprehensive list of strategies for keeping your organization safe.

 Alliance Association Bank

 Alliance Association Bank, a division of Western Alliance Bank, Member FDIC, delivers a tailored suite of deposit, financing and technology solutions designed for community management companies and homeowner associations nationwide.
 The bank’s relationship officers provide a broad spectrum of innovative and customized solutions to help community associations succeed, all with a high level of expertise and responsiveness.
-As part of $65 billion Western Alliance Bancorporation — ranked #1 top-performing large bank with assets greater than $50 billion in 2021 by both American Banker and Bank Director — Alliance Association Bank has the reach, resources and deep industry knowledge that make a difference for customers.
+Alliance Association Bank is part of Western Alliance Bancorporation, which has more than $65 billion in assets and ranked #1 among top-performing large banks with assets greater than $50 billion in 2021 by both American Banker and Bank Director.
+With significant national capabilities, Alliance Association Bank delivers the reach, resources and deep industry knowledge that make a difference for customers.